HarrisKirk/jenkins-global-monitor/README.md

 ======================

 Shows a color-coded status of a list of Jenkins servers.
 Intended for a wall monitor.
-It is a war file intended to be dropped into a any web container.
+It is a war file intended to be dropped into a web container.
 Configuration of Jenkins servers to monitor is a groovy source file compiled on startup.
 Currently, the web page refresh rate is configurable.